allen-garvey/capricornus-turn-based-strategy/README.md

 * Download or clone this repository
 * Navigate into the project directory using the command line
 * Type `npm install` to install dependencies
+* Type `npm run gulp` to compile Sass and JavaScript files
+* Optionally, you can type `npm run gulp:watch` to start gulp and automatically watch for changes and re-compile as necessary
 * Type `npm start` to start a local webserver
 * Open a supported browser to [localhost:3000](http://localhost:3000).